kittykg/corridor-grid/README.md

 | CG-LC11-v0   | `{"corridor_length": 11, "start_state": 7, "goal_state": 3, "special_states": [5, 6, 7, 8]}` |

 Below is a figure of CG-LC11-v0:

 ![cg-lc11-v0](figure/cg-lc11.png)

-### Circular Special State Corridor
+### Circular Switcheroo Corridor

 This extends the long corridor where the two ends of the corridor are connected.
 So there is no end to the corridor, which results in the every state will have the same wall status of `[0, 0]`.
-The customisation options are the same as the long special state corridor.
+The customisation options are the same as the Long Corridor.

-We provide a pre-configured and registered circular special state corridor:
+We provide a pre-configured and registered circular Switcheroo corridor:
 `CG-CC11-v0`.
 The config is `{"corridor_length": 11, "start_state": 9,
 "goal_state": 3, "special_states": [1, 2, 10]}`.
 Below is a figure of
 `CG-CC11-v0`: